 UnderstandSolar is a great free service to link you to top-rated solar installers in your region for personalized solar estimates for free.

-Then you also need an official quote from Tesla and you can use our code (frederic5610) for a $250 award if you end up going forward with Tesla’s solar panel system.
+Then you also need an official quote from Tesla and you can use our code (frederic5610) for a $100 award on your Tesla solar panel installation after activation of the system if you end up going forward with it.